scipopt/gcg/doc/resources/users/misc/getting-started.md

 # Getting started {#getting-started}
 ## Start GCG
-To start GCG, you just type `gcg` into your console, preferably inside the GCG root folder.
-If the console prompts you to install packages or throws an error, that such command does not exist, you have not installed everything correctly.
+If you did a "global" install with `make install` of the SCIP Optimization Suite, just type `gcg` into your console. \n
+Otherwise, execute `./bin/gcg` from the GCG root folder.
-Otherwise, you're in and you should see something like:
+You should then see something like:
 ```
 GCG version 3.0.1 [GitHash: dbc6c61]
 Copyright (C) 2010-2019 Operations Research, RWTH Aachen University